kashyapshah26/M3_Group63/2_BiCom_System/1_Requirement/README.md

 * when we need to check the status of the door , alarm , car battery and window.

 ## **WHY**
-*Better Security - Traditional keys are easy to lose, can be copied easily, and are simply outdated when it comes to modern security locks.
+* Better Security - Traditional keys are easy to lose, can be copied easily, and are simply outdated when it comes to modern security locks.
-*BiCom System systems require every authorized user to have a unique credential that provides them access to the building.
+* BiCom System systems require every authorized user to have a unique credential that provides them access to the building.

 ## **HOW**
-The keyless remote is actually a radio.
-This data stream contains command and for security, rolling codes.
-The remote keyless system's receiver in the car captures the RF signal, extracts it and sends the data stream to the CPU.
+* The controller chip in any modern controller uses something called a hopping code or a rolling code to provide security.
+* For example, it describes a system that uses a 40-bit rolling code.
+Forty bits provide 240 (about 1 trillion) possible codes.

 # Requirements